afteralexxo/Canvas-drawing-circle/README.md

 The code is doing:
  - create 800 circles using for loop
- - change the circles axis with the class
+ - change the circles axis with the constructor function
  - vast their radius
  - and call the animate function to do all things all time